The Kind Leader

 Table of Contents

-Chapter 3: Why How We Get There is as Important as Where we are Going
+3 Why How We Get There Is as Important as Where

 Michelle Jorgensen, Holistic wellness leader:

 We need to focus on kind leadership because our society has forgotten what that it is!
 Kindness is often looked down upon as weak rather than being the ideal we are all working toward.
 I am grateful Karyn has clarified what it really means to be a kind leader, and has provided guidance for us to become one.
 Kindness can heal the world, and it's time it did.
 You can read my story in Chapter 5.